mirisuzanne/miriamsuzanne/content/drafts/denver-health.rst

-I applied for Dr. Marci Bowers waiting list in the spring of 2017, and recieved a phone call a couple weeks later:
+I applied for Dr. Marci Bowers waiting list in the spring of 2017, and received a phone call a couple weeks later:

 -- Is this Miriam Suzanne?
 -- Yes